|

 a rather uninteresting example.

-cycles, or perhaps even two cycles plus the first term of the third one.
+even two cycles plus the first term of the third one.

 Therefore, we should not stop before having seen the first nine terms of